yinxusen/deepword/tutorial.md

 ### Hyper-parameter priorities

-This package have four methods to set hyper-parameters, and there are priorities.
+This package has four methods to set hyper-parameters, and there are priorities.

 1. set in hparams.py  (for programmers)